Achievable logoAchievable logo

 Electronic Data Processing (EDP) Form

-An increasingly important coverage today is insurance for electronic data processing equipment and media.
-This coverage can be very important since it covers both hardware and software, which are often sizable investments to a business.
+Insurance for electronic data processing equipment and media is becoming increasingly important.
+This coverage can be important because it covers both hardware and software, which are often sizable investments for a business.

 Jewelers Block Form

-Is used to insure high-end jewelry stores.
-It covers the insured’s merchandise held for sale, property in showcases and customers’ property.
+It is used to insure high-end jewelry stores.
+It covers the insured’s merchandise held for sale, property in showcases, and customers’ property.

 An extension of coverage is provided for theft damage to buildings.

-The jewelers block form also covers loss of covered property from show windows at the premises from theft or attempted theft involving the smashing or cutting of the show windows.
-It will also cover the loss of property by theft from locked safes or vaults at the premises, when the safes or vaults have been broken into.
+The jewelers’ block form also covers loss of covered property from show windows at the premises from theft or attempted theft involving the smashing or cutting of the show windows.
+It also covers the loss of property by theft from locked safes or vaults at the premises when the safes or vaults have been broken into.

 Aviation Insurance

 Property and liability insurance may be purchased for aviation exposures.
-Aircraft hull insurance is available to cover direct total loss to aircraft.
+Aircraft hull insurance covers physical damage to the aircraft (hull), whether the aircraft is in motion or not in motion, and may apply both on the ground and in the air.
 Coverage is provided for loss occurring on the ground or in the air.
 Ground coverage includes:

 • Hangar fire